Get involved in community service activities at the local, state and national levels.

 - Educate students about the AMA and offer opportunities for students to get more involved.

-- Help put AMA policy into action by providing a service to medical school campuses or communities.
+- Help put AMA policy into action (PDF) by providing a service to medical school campuses or communities.

 - Engage in activities that focus on AMA’s strategic focus and top priorities.